RVARELAT/cse15l-lab-reports/lab-report-2.md

 	}
 }
 ```

 ## The Symptom
-- The error seems to be "java heap space" which we can interpret this is being cause by an infinite loop in a Linked list Method.
+- The error seems to be "java heap space" which we can interpret this is being caused by an infinite loop in a Linked list Method.
 ![eigth image](S.png)

 ## The Bug